-We often call back pain acute or chronic, depending on how long you have had the pain.
-Acute pain is shorter lived and more common.
-We call back pain chronic once you have had it for more than 3 months.
-Managing back pain well prevents people developing chronic back pain.
+We often describe back pain as an acute or chronic problem, depending on how long a person has suffered from the pain.
+Acute pain is shorter lived and much more common.
+We describe a patient as suffering “chronic” back pain if they have suffered from it for more than 3 months.

-Dealing with Back Pain
+Managing Back Pain

 - Taking regular pain relief like paracetamol, to allow you to move normally.

 - Taking anti-inflammatory tablets like ibuprofen as well if needed (discuss with your pharmacist).